-General Hospital Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna
+‘General Hospital’ Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna

 Sam Desperate To Survive

-General Hospital spoilers promise that Liv thinks Sam Morgan (Kelly Monaco) died after she snapped and shoved her from the bridge but Sam is alive and fighting.
+General Hospital spoilers promise that Liv thinks Sam Morgan (Kelly Monaco) died after she snapped and shoved her from the bridge, but Sam is alive and fighting.
 Sam must tap into her inner strength to stay alive long enough for someone to find her.

 Sam talks to unborn baby Scout Morgan to give herself hope.
-General Hospital spoilers tease Sam will survive the ordeal but her rescue won’t come until next week and even though the baby is all right, Sam will suffer a health crisis as a result of this fall.
+General Hospital spoilers tease Sam will survive the ordeal, but her rescue won’t come until next week and even though the baby is all right, Sam will suffer a health crisis as a result of this fall.

 Laura Targeted By Julian